 There is hope, however!
 The FDA (Food & Drug Administration) has approved one method of treating tinnitus, and while this method may not be an overnight cure, it is safe, non-invasive, and scientifically shown to help decrease or even eliminate ringing in the ears.
 This FDA-approved treatment is called tinnitus therapy, and it involves ongoing, doctor- or specialist-supervised activities to help stimulate your brain.

-At Hearing & Balance Centers of New England, we strive to stay at the forefront of safe, advanced treatment options for tinnitus.
-If you suffer from ringing or other unwanted sound in your ears, schedule a completely free, no-obligation hearing assessment with our Worcester audiologist.
+At Hearing & Brain Centers of New England, we strive to stay at the forefront of safe, advanced treatment options for tinnitus.
+If you suffer from ringing or other unwanted sound in your ears, schedule a completely free, no-obligation hearing consultation with our Worcester audiologist.
 We will be happy to explain more about tinnitus, its causes, and its treatment.
 Call 508.753.8155 or click here to request your free appointment today!